Postage stamps and postal history of Slovenia: Kingdom in 1918

 Slovenia was part of the Austro-Hungarian Empire until 1918 when it became part of the Kingdom of Serbs, Croats and Slovenes.
 Stamps were issued specifically for Slovenia, including the well known "chainbreakers" series, until the first stamps for use throughout the kingdom were issued in January 1921.
 The name of the kingdom was changed to the Kingdom of Yugoslavia in 1929.

 World War II

 On 8 July 1941 the Germans annexed parts of Slovenia, as Lower Styria, extending south to the River Sava and German stamps were used.

 Ljubljana Province

-Italy later occupied the rest of Slovenia as the Province of Lubiana.
-In September 1943 Italy ended hostilities with the allies and the Germans took over Lubiana, renaming it the Province of Laibach.
+Italy later annexed the rest of Slovenia as the Province of Ljubljana.
+In September 1943 Italy ended hostilities with the allies and the Germans occupied Ljubljana.
 Stamps were issued by both countries, most of which were overprints on existing stamps.

 Post war

-In 1945 Slovenia became part of the federal republic of Yugoslavia and used its stamps until 1991-92.
+In 1945 the most territory of Slovenia became part of the federal republic of Yugoslavia and used its stamps until 1991–92.

+Slovene Littoral and Slovenian Istria during Free Territory of Trieste

+The Free Territory of Trieste was an independent Republic existing from 1947-09-15 until 1954-10-05.

+This territorial segmentation was established officially with the 1947-09-15 according to an additional protocol to the Treaty of Peace with Italy from 1947-02-10 ...in order to accommodate an ethnically and culturally mixed population in a neutral independent country....
+Thereupon, the Free Territory of Trieste was official divided into two parts ("Zone A" and "Zone B").
+In 1954 was each of these zones given to its neighbours Italy ("Zone A") and Yugoslavia ("Zone B").
+This was formalized confirmed by the "Treaty of Osimo" of 1975 (ratified in 1977).

+Stamps of the "Free Territory of Trieste" (Italian: "Territorio libero di Trieste") were initially the stamps of Italy with overprint "A.M.G – F.T.T." (= "Allied Military Government – Free Territory Trieste" = Zone A) or stamps of Italia, Yugoslavia, Croatia, and Slovenia with overprints "V.U.J.A." (= "Vojna uprava jugoslavenske Armije"), "Demokratska federativna Jugoslavija", "Istra" or similar (= for Zone B, Dalmatia, Fiume, Istria, Lubiana, Montenegro, and Trieste)).